I was disappointed.

 I was disappointed to read a post on the social media page of a popular Christian author.
 He wrote on January 9.

 For logos to be effective in your life, you must intentionally mix it with faith (Heb 4:2).
 Rhema, in contrast, comes with such vibrancy that it often releases faith with its delivery.

-He makes a reference to Hebrews 4:2.
+He refers to Hebrews 4:2.
 This verse contains a word that is translated from the Greek text.
 The Greek word is logos (λόγος).
-It can be translated either “message” or “word.”
+It can be translated as either “message” or “word.”
 However, Hebrews 4:2 does not say that a logos lacks vibrancy, nor does it say that a rhema (ῥῆμα) has vibrancy.
 Hebrews 4:2 doesn’t mention any vibrancy.

 Just what does Hebrews 4:2 say?